\\\ updated November 2021

 Recognised as a screening tool since 1987, widely used around the world, with increasing opportunities here in the UK, the blood pattern charting procedure is quick, efficient and most importantly, non-evasive.

-No radiation, non-contact, no need for a doctor’s referral, and with a medical report provided by qualified doctors highlighting the areas of interest, assessing pain or inflammatory problems.
+No radiation, non-contact, no need for a doctor’s referral, and with a medical report provided by qualified doctors highlighting the areas of interest, assessing pain or inflammatory problems within days.

 Medical diagnostic thermal imaging full-body scans can review the body from top to toe looking at issues and problems in major organs, nerves, arteries and muscles.

-Several heads and neck images were taken at each session and later, full-body imaging, pre-diagnosis, during treatment and post-diagnosis.
+As the patient considered that the root cause had always been the LR jaw, several heads and neck images were taken, providing imaging of the back, sides and front, at each session, and later, full-body imaging, pre-diagnosis, during treatment and post-diagnosis.

 Reports are provided from a US dedicated and experienced clinic, highlighting suggested areas for further examination.

 Even to the untrained eye, when viewing the four scans featured above, there is a considerable difference between the first image taken and the last.

 Image 1 and 2 – The first image was above taken before diagnosis, chelation and corrective dental procedures.
 The second image visually of worsening symptoms.

 Image 3 and 4 – Image 3 taken at the start of year two of chelation and the last image featured, taken at the end of year two into chelation, presenting improved blood circulation around the mouth, nose, ear areas.